Human Rights Policy

 Under this Human Rights Policy, all students, faculty and staff, regardless of race or gender have the right to be free from racial and/or sexual harassment by colleagues, supervisors, or teachers.
 The University will not condone actions and words which a reasonable person would regard as racially or sexually harassing or coercive or which in any way violate their human rights.

-Individuals who feel they have experienced such harassment should advise their supervisor, dean, or the University's Affirmative Action Officer.
+Individuals who feel they have experienced such harassment should advise their supervisor or dean.
 In investigating such complaints, the following principles will be observed:

 - The person bringing the complaint will suffer no retaliation;